 • surgical.

-Preparations intended for the treatment of myopia improve blood circulation in the organs of vision, relax the ciliary muscle, and promote metabolic processes.
-They are available both in drops and tablets.
+Drugs intended for the treatment of myopia improve blood circulation in the organs of vision, relax the ciliary muscle, and promote metabolic processes.
+They are available in both drops and tablets.
 The dosage and course of drug therapy is determined by the doctor.
-It is worth noting that drugs only stop the development of myopia and prevent complications.
-It is impossible to completely get rid of the pathology with the help of drugs alone.
+It is worth noting that medications only stop the development of myopia and prevent complications.
+It is impossible to completely get rid of pathology with the help of drugs alone.

-• drops "Irifrin" - a tool that helps to constrict blood vessels, dilate the pupil and relieve spasm of the ciliary muscle;
+• “Irifrin” drops - the product helps to constrict blood vessels, dilate the pupil and relieve spasm of the ciliary muscle;

-• Strix tablets - dietary supplements that improve the blood supply to the retina of the eye;
+• Strix tablets are dietary supplements that improve blood supply to the retina;

-• drops "Taufon" - the drug contains an amino acid, which has a beneficial effect on metabolic processes in the organs of vision.
+• drops "Taufon" - the drug contains an amino acid that has a beneficial effect on metabolic processes in the organs of vision.

-You cannot choose medicines on your own.
-Any means, even if they are vitamins or dietary supplements, should be recommended by a specialist.
+You cannot choose medications on your own.
+Any means, even if they are vitamins or dietary supplements, must be recommended by a specialist.

 One of the effective methods of treating myopia is physiotherapy.
-Procedures are carried out in a medical facility.
+The procedures are carried out in a medical facility.
 Among them:

-• Electrical stimulation is the effect of a low electric current on the structure of the eyes through the eyelids.
-The procedure improves blood circulation, promotes the intake of nutrients.
+• Electrical stimulation is the application of a low electrical current to the structure of the eyes through the eyelids.
+The procedure improves blood circulation and promotes the supply of nutrients.

 • Impact on the organs of vision with an infrared laser.
-This method improves intraocular fluid microcirculation and blood circulation.
+This method improves microcirculation of intraocular fluid and blood circulation.

 • Endonasal electrophoresis.
-Special electrodes with medications are inserted into the nose, and a low-intensity electric current is passed through them.
-Thus, the drugs enter the back of the eyes.
+Special electrodes containing medications are inserted into the nose, and a low-intensity electric current is passed through them.
+In this way, medications are delivered to the back of the eyes.

-The choice of treatment method depends on the degree of myopia, the general condition of the patient's body.
+The choice of treatment method depends on the degree of myopia and the general condition of the patient’s body.
 The most modern and effective way to eliminate myopia today is laser correction.
 This method is safe and has a short recovery period.
 Laser surgery is performed for both mild and severe myopia.
 In almost 100% of cases, this method guarantees complete restoration of vision.
-This method of restoring vision is recommended for most patients.
+This method of vision restoration is recommended for most patients.
 However, it has contraindications.

-So, laser correction is not carried out under the following conditions:
+Thus, laser correction is not performed in the following conditions:

-• deterioration of vision by more than -8 diopters;
+• visual impairment of more than -8 diopters;

 • progressive myopia;